veekaybee/viberary/src/api/templates/readme.md

 # The Two Towers

+To understand the context of information retrieval

-Typically, a common feature of modern recommendation systems is the two tower model
+Typically, a common feature of modern recommendation and ranking systems is the two tower model.
+We have an item we'd like to recommend.

 I started reading more about how I could use this here.